jonhiggs/ml67/doc/02-circuit.md

 If you are not interested in *how* it works, you can safely move on to the next section [Patching in](./03-patching.md).

+TODO: fix link (it's in Pocket).
+If you don't understand how a keyboard matrix works, I recommend you take a look at [this]().
+It's pretty important to at least have a grasp on how a keyboard circuit works before you'll be able to make much sense of this chapter.

-It took a bit of experimenting and probing with a multimeter to work out the circuit.
-There is little use of you doing it yourself so I won't cover the tedious process of working out what went where.
+My first job was to understand what each of the pins on the original header did.
+Working out the circuit took a bit of experimenting and probing with a multimeter.
+There is little use for you to do the same so I won't cover the tedious process.
+All that is important is the result.

 ![The original 28pin header](../images/header.png)

-**NB: OC13 and C13 are the same thing.
-I have a feeling that it was a misprint**

-The first thing we should do is decide upon what to name each of the keys.
-To make things easy I'm going to use the same naming scheme we will use later within the TMK firmware.
+Some of the keys on the original keyboard had some different modes depending on the position of the dip-switches on the base.
+To identify the keys, I'm going to use the same naming scheme that we will later use within the tmk firmware.

 ![Keys](../images/keys.png)

-Each key has three values.
-Top is the TMK identifier.
+On each key, I've printed three values.
+Top is the tmk identifier.
 The Middle value is the column.
 The last is the row.

-TODO: fix link (it's in Pocket).
-If you don't understand how a keyboard matrix works, I recommend you take a look at [this]().

-The factory matrix looks like this:
+The complete factory matrix looks like this:

 |    | C0  | C1  | C2  | C3  | C4  | C5  | C6  | C7  | C8  | C9  | C10 | C11 | C12 | C13 | C14 | C15 |
 |----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|